TranVuHung99/draw_canvas/PRD.md

     - [ ] A dedicated area for the drawing canvas.
     - [ ] A palette of draggable stickers.
     - [ ] A "Clear" button.
     - [ ] A "Save" button in the app bar.
 *   **Animation UI:**
     - [ ] A section displaying the interactive heart animations.
+    - [ ] A progress bar section that visually represents the user's progress.

+### 4.1.
+Testing

+*   **Manual Testing:**
+    - [ ] Verify that tapping on the "Canvas" and "Animation" tabs correctly switches between the respective pages.
+    - [ ] Verify that all UI elements are laid out correctly on different screen sizes.
+*   **Automated Testing:**
+    - [ ] Write a widget test to verify that the initial tab is displayed correctly.
+    - [ ] Write a widget test to simulate tapping on the tabs and verify that the correct page is displayed.

+## 5. Technical Requirements

+*   **Platform:** The application will be built using the Flutter framework for both iOS and Android.
+*   **State Management:** A suitable state management solution should be chosen to manage the application's state.
+Options include `setState` for simple cases, or more advanced solutions like Provider or BLoC for better scalability.
+*   **Dependencies:** The project will utilize the following packages:
+    *   `path_provider`: To get the temporary directory for saving images.
+    *   `gallery_saver`: To save the captured image to the device gallery.
+    - [ ] A "Save" button in the app bar.
+*   **Animation UI:**
+    - [ ] A section displaying the interactive heart animations.